typetron/typetron.org/tutorials/blog/articles.md

 #### Populating the database

-Open the _database.sqlite_ file found in the root of the project in your favorite SQL editor.
-You can try [DB Browser](https://sqlitebrowser.org/) which is free.
+Open the database you are using in your favorite database client.
 Intellij IDEA and PHPStorm have a database module built-in that you can use.
 For other Intellij products, like Webstorm, you can install the Database Navigator plugin.

 Fill the _articles_ table with some data: